zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 * **apiInfo.codeSnippet** (Optional)

   specifies the customized code snippet for a specific endpoint (API operation).
-The snippet will be displayed in the API Catalog under the specified operation, after executing the request using the *Try it out* functionality.
+The snippet is displayed in the API Catalog under the specified operation, after executing the request using the *Try it out* functionality.
-  When specifying this configuration, you need to provide:
+  When specifying this configuration, you need to provide the following parameters:
+    * **`endpoint`**
-    1. the `endpoint`, which represents the API operation of the customized snippet
+    The endpoint that represents the API operation of the customized snippet
+    * **`language`**
-    2. the `language`, the language of the snippet
+    The language of the snippet
+    * **`codeBlock`**
-    3. the `codeBlock`, the content of the snippet which will be displayed in the API Catalog
+    The content of the snippet to be displayed in the API Catalog

 ### API routing information